 Make sure to add the Domain Name of your Organization, for SSO login to work

 - Provisioning new users can default to a particular

 User Rolefrom the drop-down

 - You can allow

-Once all of this have been configured based on your requirements, click on Save
+Once all of this has been configured based on your requirements, click on Save

-Then, click Sign in as current user to verify your login to Squadcast!
+Then, click Sign in as a current user to verify your login to Squadcast!

 Logging in from the Squadcast mobile app when Azure AD SSO is enabled:

 The user needs to first access and log in to myapplications.microsoft.com in the mobile browser.
 Here, they will be able to see the configured SSO (for Squadcast, as shown in the screenshot below).
 They can simply click on the icon to log in.